 My first recommendation would be not to eat a big breakfast on the day of the food market – you’ll soon come to regret it when you can’t hack trying something from nearly every vendor on Armstrong Bridge!
 You really are spoilt for choice at this food market – it’s probably one of the best local food markets I’ve ever been to.
 The variety of cuisines is astounding – from local food, to Middle Eastern food, from organic fruit and veg, to crepes, there is something for everyone to enjoy on a sunny Saturday afternoon in Jesmond Dene.

-I had great difficulty in choosing what I was going to sample from the market, but luckily I had Alex with me to help, and to share the food with!
+I had great difficulty in choosing what I was going to sample from the market, but luckily I had a friend with me to help and share the food with!
 First of all, we paid the Geordie Banger Co. a visit, where we picked up a couple of packs of our favourite pork sausages.
 All of their hand-crafted bangers are delicious, but I can’t recommend the Pork Sausages with Leek, Mushroom and Onion enough.
 They are utterly delicious in a sausage sarnie, casserole or with mash!

 Alex doesn’t live in the North East at the moment, so whenever he comes up to visit, he begs me to go to Fat Hippo with him.
 No need this time, as they were selling their gorgeous burgers at the food market!
 We decided upon a PB&J burger with an extra patty – this may sound very unusual to anyone who has never eaten beef with peanut butter and jam, but trust me it works somehow!
 Coupled with Cajun fries, we really were in our idea of heaven with this food.

 Sound good?
 You’re in luck!
-The Jesmond Food Market is back on Armstrong Bridge this Saturday 17th March.
+The Jesmond Food Market is back on Armstrong Bridge on the third Saturday of each month!
 I look forward to seeing you all there, and trying out everything I was too full for last month!

 Facebook Page: https://www.facebook.com/jesmondfoodmarket